Dennis Balcom, MSW, Clinical Practice

 Suzanne Plasse, MSW, Clinical Practice

 Deborah Putnam, MSW, MPH, Macro Practice, Ethics and the Social Work Profession

-Deb Putnam joined the BU SSW administrative team in 2010 first in the Field Education Department to coordinate field education for macro social work students and more recently as Part Time Faculty Coordinator, where she provides overall support to and coordination of part-time faculty across the school’s campuses.
+Deb Putnam, MSW, MPH, joined the BU SSW administrative team in 2010 first in the Field Education Department to coordinate field education for macro social work students and more recently as Part Time Faculty Coordinator, where she provides overall support to and coordination of part-time faculty across the school’s campuses.
 She also teaches the introductory macro course and a macro-focused social work ethics course.
 Prior to her appointment at BU, Putnam was director of program development at hopeFound (now Pine Street Inn) for 10 years.
 She has many years of experience working in the field of community health in the areas of homelessness, adolescent health, domestic violence, HIV and behavioral health.
 Putnam has a MSW and MPH from Boston University.

 Serena Rajabiun, Research

 Serena Rajabiun, MA, MPH, teaches in the Research Department and is a Senior Evaluator at the Health & Disability Working Group at the Boston University School of Public Health.
 Serena has over fifteen years of international and domestic public health experience in the areas of maternal child health, nutrition and HIV/AIDS.
 Serena’s current research and work focus on community-based approaches to improving access to and use of health care services and treatment for adults and youth living with HIV.
 She holds master’s degrees from John Hopkins University’s School for Advanced International Studies and the School of Public Health.